-(4) Notwithstanding any other law, and except as described in (5), during the state of emergency related to the COVID-19 pandemic, the court may continue for good cause any hearing for a child not detained in custody who is subject to its juvenile delinquency jurisdiction until a date after the state of emergency has been lifted considering the priority for continued hearings in (d).

-(5) For children placed in foster care under probation supervision, a judicial determination of reasonable efforts must be made within 12 months of the date the child enters foster care to maintain a child's federal title IV-E availability.
-If a permanency hearing is continued beyond the 12-month date, the court must nevertheless hold a review to determine if the agency has made reasonable efforts to return the child home or place the child permanently.
-This finding can be made without prejudice and may be reconsidered at a full hearing.

-(c) Proceedings with remote appearances during the state of emergency.

-- (1) A court may hold any proceeding under this rule via remote technology consistent with rule 5.531 and emergency rule 3. - (2) At the beginning of any hearing conducted with one or more participants appearing remotely, the court must admonish all the participants that the proceeding is confidential and of the possible sanctions for violating confidentiality. - (3) The court is responsible for giving notice of remote hearings, except for notice to a victim, which is the responsibility of the prosecuting attorney or the probation department.
-Notice is required for all parties and may include notice by telephone or other electronic means.
-The notice must also include instructions on how to participate in the hearing remotely. - (4) During the state of emergency, the court has broad discretion to take evidence in the manner most compatible with the remote hearing process, including but not limited to taking testimony by written declaration.
-If counsel for a child or the prosecuting attorney objects to the court's evidentiary procedures, that is a basis for issuing a continuance under (d).

-(d) Continuances of hearings during the state of emergency.

-Notwithstanding any other law, the court may for good cause continue any hearing other than a detention hearing for a child who is detained in custody.
-In making this determination, the court must consider the custody status of the child, whether there are evidentiary issues that are contested, and, if so, the ability for those issues to be fairly contested via a remote proceeding.
+1 (4) Notwithstanding any other law, and except as described in (5), during the 2 state of emergency related to the COVID-19 pandemic, the court may 3 continue for good cause any hearing for a child not detained in custody who 4 is subject to its juvenile delinquency jurisdiction until a date after the state of 5 emergency has been lifted considering the priority for continued hearings in 6 (d).
+7 (u). ( 5 ) For shildness along d in forsten some under analystica supervision of indivisi 8 (5) For children placed in foster care under probation supervision, a judicial 9 determination of reasonable efforts must be made within 12 months of the 10 date the child enters foster care to maintain a child's federal title IV-E 11 availability.
+If a permanency hearing is continued beyond the 12-month date, 12 the court must nevertheless hold a review to determine if the agency has 13 made reasonable efforts to return the child home or place the child 14 permanently.
+This finding can be made without prejudice and may be 15 reconsidered at a full hearing.
+16 17 (c) Proc eedings with remote appearances during the state of emergency.
+18 19 (1) A court may hold any proceeding under this rule via remote technology 20 \ consistent with rule 5.531 and emergency rule 3.
+21 22 (2) At the beginning of any hearing conducted with one or more participants 23 (4) appearing remotely, the court must admonish all the participants that the 24 proceeding is confidential and of the possible sanctions for violating 2 4 25 confidentiality.
+23 26 conndentianty.
+(2) The court is non-ensible for sixing notice of neurote beginning except for 27 (3) The court is responsible for giving notice of remote hearings, except for 28 notice to a victim, which is the responsibility of the prosecuting attorney or 29 the probation department.
+Notice is required for all parties and may include 30 notice by telephone or other electronic means.
+The notice must also include 31 instructions on how to participate in the hearing remotely.
+32 33 (4) During the state of emergency, the court has broad discretion to take evidence 34 in the manner most compatible with the remote hearing process, including 35 but not limited to taking testimony by written declaration.
+If counsel for a 36 child or the prosecuting attorney objects to the court's evidentiary 37 procedures, that is a basis for issuing a continuance under (d).
+38 39 (d) Cont tinuances of hearings during the state of emergency.
+40 41 Notwithstanding any other law, the court may for good cause continue any hearing 42 other than a detention hearing for a child who is detained in custody.
+In making this 43 determination, the court must consider the custody status of the child, whether there